ajbass/sffdr/README.md

 ## Overview

-The `sffdr` package implements the surrogate functional false discovery rate (sfFDR) procedure on a set of p-values from a GWAS of interest and a set of p-values (or test statistics) from one or many informative GWAS.
+The `sffdr` package implements the surrogate functional false discovery rate (sfFDR) procedure which integrates GWAS summary statistics of related traits to increase power within the fFDR framework.
+The inputs into `ssfdr` are a set of p-values from a GWAS of interest and a set of p-values (or test statistics) from one or many informative GWAS.
 There are a few key quantities estimated by the package: the functional q-value, functional local FDR, and functional p-value.

 The quantities estimated by `sffdr` can be used for a variety of significance analyses in genome-wide studies while incorporating